Recusal: Supreme Court cases

-In the Supreme Court of the United States, the Justices typically recuse themselves from participating in cases in which they have financial interests.
-For example, Justice Sandra Day O'Connor generally did not participate in cases involving telecommunications firms because she owned stock in these firms, and Justice Stephen Breyer has disqualified himself in some cases involving insurance companies because of his participation in a Lloyd's of London syndicate.
+In the Supreme Court of the United States, the Justices have historically recused themselves from participating in cases in which they have financial interests.
+For example, Justice Sandra Day O'Connor generally did not participate in cases involving telecommunications firms because she owned stock in these firms, and Justice Stephen Breyer disqualified himself in some cases involving insurance companies because of his participation in a Lloyd's of London syndicate.
 Justices also have declined to participate in cases in which close relatives, such as their children, are lawyers for one of the parties.
 Even if the family member is connected to one of the parties but is not directly involved in the case, justices may recuse themselves – for instance Clarence Thomas recused himself in United States v.
 Virginia because his son was attending Virginia Military Institute, whose policies were the subject of the case.
 On occasion, recusal occurs under more unusual circumstances; for example, in two cases, Chief Justice William H. Rehnquist stepped down from the bench when cases were argued by Arizona attorney James Brosnahan, who had testified against Rehnquist at his confirmation hearing in 1986.
 Whatever the reason for recusal, the United States Reports will record that the named justice "took no part in the consideration or decision of this case".

 A notable case was the 2001 death penalty appeal by Napoleon Beazley, convicted of a 1994 murder, in which a full three justices recused themselves due to personal ties to the victim's son, federal appeals court judge J. Michael Luttig.
 Luttig had previously clerked for Justice Scalia, and had led the confirmation efforts on behalf of both David Souter and Clarence Thomas.
 The death sentence was upheld all the same.

 Historically, standards for recusal in the Supreme Court and lower courts were less rigorous than they have become in more recent years.
 In the 1803 case of Marbury v.
 Madison, Chief Justice John Marshall participated in the decision and authored the opinion of the Court even though Marshall's actions as Secretary of State two years prior could be seen as the subject of the proceeding.
 On the other hand, Marshall did recuse himself in both the 1813 and 1816 hearings of Martin v.
 Hunter's Lessee, despite its equally significant constitutional implications, as he and his brother had contracted with Martin to buy the land in dispute.
 Moreover, during the 19th century, the U.S. federal court system was structured so that an appeal from a judge's decision was often heard by an appellate panel containing the same judge, who was expected to sit in impartial review of his own earlier ruling.
 This situation is no longer permissible, and 28 U.S.C. § 47 provides that "No judge shall hear or determine an appeal from the decision of a case or issue tried by him."